 Commitment is an act of faith, and without the wholehearted commitment of team members and the project’s sponsor, the project is dead in the water.

 “Faith is a much-abused term, often derided in modern secular circles as the blind obedience to some arbitrary authority.
 But it has a wiser and more useful meaning: faith as a critical but curious mind’s readiness to adopt a reality model (even if provisionally) for which there is less than absolute, empirical proof.
 I propose that this kind of faith is the necessary adaptation by any rational mind to the challenges of life in the real world in which reality presents us with far too much, far too quickly.
 Events, personalities and relationships that carry embedded meaning and value are not the sorts of existents that can pass any rigid absolute-empirical-proof test.
 All trust relationships contain a measure of faith.”

 Once commitment has been secured, the process of gestation begins.

-The team makes a rough drawing, three dimensional model, role-play, simulation, storyboard or other artefact.
-The purpose of this ‘pretotype’ is to bring the concept into the physical world, even if in a very crude form.
+It starts with the creation of a pretotype — a drawing, three dimensional model, role-play, simulation, storyboard or other artefact that enables the project team to bring the concept into the physical world, even if in a very crude form.
 This is an essential part of the manifestation process.
 The concept can now be shared with others, both inside and outside the enterprise.
 Their ongoing feedback will enable the team to enhance and refine the embryonic entity as it progresses through a series of iterations.
-(Sometimes the change is a journey metaphor is unavoidable.)

 In an enterprise, the counterpart of unconditional love is unconditional service.
 Unconditional service is selfless action taken by an individual or group on behalf of others, motivated by a heartfelt desire to generate value and enrich the world.